 What we don’t: Some people may still want to add a teleconverter for even more reach.

 Sony made a big splash in 2017 with the release of the speedy a9 camera body, but they needed the telephoto lenses to match.
 Enter the 100-400mm f/4.5-5.6, which is another premium lens in Sony’s heralded G Master lineup.
-For professional sports and action photographers, it represents the best super telephoto option for Sony mirrorless, and will be depended upon to perform during big events from the Super Bowl to the upcoming Olympic Games.
+For professional sports and action photographers, it represents a viable telephoto option for Sony mirrorless, and will be depended upon to perform during big events from the Super Bowl to the upcoming Olympic Games.

 Impressively, the 100-400mm f/4.5-5.6 is roughly the same size as the 70-200mm f/2.8 above and comes in reasonably light for a lens of this type at “just” 49 ounces.
-For those who need even more reach, Sony offers two teleconverters, a 1.4x and 2.0x, both of which are compatible with this lens on the a9 (and upcoming a7R III).
-And we wouldn’t be shocked to see Sony release a 200-500mm at some point down the road.
+For those who need even more reach, Sony offers two teleconverters, a 1.4x and 2.0x, both of which are compatible with this lens on the a9 and a7R III.
+And keep an eye out for the new Sony 400mm f/2.8, which is set to be released in September of 2018.
 Until then, the 100-400mm GM is a really nice super telephoto option for Sony full frame.

 See the Sony 100-400mm f/4.5-5.6 GM